Logo preload

 • We’ve also reorganized our Terms of Service to include language covering Fulcrum Community as well as Fulcrum’s standard subscription service.
 This means that all Fulcrum users are covered by the same Terms of Service, regardless of how they are onboarded into the system.

-We encourage you to take a look at our Terms of Service (and the GDPR section therein) as well as our Privacy Policy for full details.
+We encourage you to take a look at our Terms of Service, our GDPR document, and our Privacy Policy for full details.

-If you are the owner of your Fulcrum account, you may log in to your account and accept the updates to the Terms of Service and Privacy Policy.
-If you are not the owner of your account, you may want to contact your account owner to ensure they accept the updated documents.
-In any event, continued use of Fulcrum after May 25, 2018 will indicate your acceptance of the updated Terms of Service and Privacy Policy.
+If you own your Fulcrum account, you can log in and accept the updated Terms of Service and Privacy Policy.
+If you do not own the account, contact the account owner to ensure they accept the updated documents.
+Continued use of Fulcrum after May 25, 2018, will show your acceptance of the updated policies.